 Put the Candle Containers in the Oven

 Place your baking pan with the candle containers into an oven set at about 180 to 190 degrees Fahrenheit.
 Bake them for about 10 to 15 minutes.
 (If there was scented wax in your candle containers, enjoy the mix of aromas coming from your oven.)

 Then, carefully take the baking pan out of the oven, and check the inside of the containers while wearing oven mitts.
 If there's still a fair amount of wax that hasn't yet melted, put the containers back in the oven for a few more minutes.

 Take the Candle Containers Out of the Oven

 Once you see that nearly all of the wax has melted and run onto the parchment paper, remove the candle containers from the oven.
 Place the baking pan on a heat-safe surface while wearing oven mitts.

 Wipe Out the Candle Containers

-While you're wiping, be sure to inspect the candle container thoroughly for any chips, cracks or other imperfections.
-Sometimes little hairline cracks will become apparent when the jar is hot and you're wiping the wax out of it.
+While you're wiping, inspect the candle container thoroughly for any chips, cracks, or other imperfections.
+Sometimes little hairline cracks will become apparent when the jar is hot.
 If you find a crack, this, unfortunately, means the container is not worth reusing because it might be unsafe with a lit candle in it.